Skip to main content

 Membership

-We encourage organisations to sign up to WSPiC membership- as a collective, we are better placed to communicate with our commissioners; to influence the policy makers and the better informed we are the more influential we are likely to be.
+Although all West Sussex care providers are part of WSPiC, we encourage organisations to sign up as a WSPiC Premium Member – as a collective, we are better placed to communicate with our commissioners; to influence the policy makers and the better informed we are the more influential we are likely to be.

 Our aim is in supporting those in the business of care.
 In bringing together a wide range of independent providers of care, we have an opportunity to share experiences, knowledge and skills which come from leading such companies.